 Get the treatment you need to recover from addiction in New Mexico.
 The state has resources and support to aid you on your journey to sobriety.

 Numerous drug rehab facilities in New Mexico provide evidence-based treatment for substance use disorders.
 The top facilities are accredited by organizations that guarantee they meet standards for quality services.
-You can find quality detox centers, outpatient facilities and residential treatment providers in the state.
+You can find quality medical detox centers, outpatient facilities and residential treatment providers in the state.
 Several facilities accept Indian Health Service, Medicaid and other federal funds.

 630 Haines Ave.
 NW, Albuquerque, NM 87102